Medical Chaperones for Sensitive Exams and Procedures: Frequently Asked Questions

 Can I decline to have a chaperone present during my exam or procedure?

 Adults who are able to make their own medical decisions have the right to decline having a chaperone present during their exams or procedures.
-You can opt out when you arrive at your appointment.
-In some cases, the health care provider may decide not to perform a particular exam or procedure without a chaperone present.
+However, it is the Health Center's policy to have a chaperone present during all sensitive exams.
+If you decide to decline a chaperone, your provider will discuss other care options with you.

 SENSITIVE EXAMS FAQ